Distributed controller synthesis for deadlock avoidance: Preliminaries

-\begin{definition}[Exclusive systems] A process $p$ is \intro(proc){exclusive} if for every state $s \in S_p$: if $s$ has an outgoing transition with some $\get{t}$ operation then all outgoing transitions have the same $\get{t}$ operation.
-A system is \intro(sys){exclusive} if all its processes are. \end{definition}
+\begin{defi}[Exclusive systems] A process $p$ is \intro(proc){exclusive} if for every state $s \in S_p$: if $s$ has an outgoing transition with some $\get{t}$ operation then all outgoing transitions have the same $\get{t}$ operation.
+A system is \intro(sys){exclusive} if all its processes are. \end{defi}

-\begin{example} The process from Figure~\ref{fig:philosophers} is "exclusive@@proc", while the one from Figure~\ref{fig:flexible-philosophers} is not.
+\begin{exa} The process from Figure~\ref{fig:philosophers} is "exclusive@@proc", while the one from Figure~\ref{fig:flexible-philosophers} is not.
 The latter has a state with one $\get{t_{p+1}}$ and one $\rel{t_p}$ outgoing transition.
 Observe that in this state the process cannot block, and has the possibility to take a lock at the same time.
 "Exclusive@@sys" systems do not have such a possibility, so their analysis is much easier.